-Vinpearl Amusement Park offers fun-filled activities for travelling families, with unique water slides, a massive aquarium, a wave pool, amphitheatre, shopping mall, and a variety of rides.
+Vinpearl Amusement Park offers fun-filled activities for traveling families, with unique water slides, a massive aquarium, a wave pool, an amphitheater, a shopping mall, and a variety of rides.
 Situated on Hon Tre Island, the theme park is connected to the mainland of Nha Trang via a 3,320-metre sea-crossing cable car, which offers great views of the bay along the way.
-Hailed as the biggest of its kind in Vietnam tour, Vinpearl Amusement Park’s Underwater World Aquarium houses over 300 species of marine life.
+Hailed as the biggest of its kind in Vietnam combo tour, Vinpearl Amusement Park’s Underwater World Aquarium houses over 300 species of marine life.
 The entry fee (including return fare for cable car rides) is priced at VND 600,000 for adults, VND 500,000 for children, and VND 480,000 for visitors above the age of 60.

 5. National Oceanographic Museum of Vietnam

 The National Oceanographic Museum of Vietnam offers interesting exhibits of local marine life, including over 20,000 live and preserved marine specimens.
-Established in 1922, the institute sponsors ongoing research and community projects, such as captive breeding programmes, preservation and regeneration of local coral reefs.
-The ground floor houses glass tanks of various sizes filled with marine life such as reef sharks, turtles, anemones, puffers, and lionfish, while the upper floor features thousands of preserved specimens, local boats, fishing artefacts, and an 18-metre-long whale skeleton.
+Established in 1922, the institute sponsors ongoing research and community projects, such as captive breeding programs, preservation, and regeneration of local coral reefs.
+The ground floor houses glass tanks of various sizes filled with marine life such as reef sharks, turtles, anemones, puffers, and lionfish, while the upper floor features thousands of preserved specimens, local boats, fishing artifacts, and an 18-meter-long whale skeleton.
 The museum’s entrance fee is VND 30,000 for adults.